merative/acd-containers/src/pages/configeditor/download_docker.md

 Run the command `cd acd-ce` to change the directory.

-Update the properties in the `acd-ce` directory with the name of the host your users will be accessing the Configuration Editor from (the host name they will enter into the browser) by using "sed" against the `ace-ce.properties` file:<br/>
+Update the properties in the `acd-ce` directory with the name of the host your users will be accessing the Configuration Editor from (the host name they will enter into the browser) by using the following command against the `ace-ce.properties` file:<br/>
   `sed -i 's/%SERVER%/<hostname>/g' acd-ce.properties`

 Note:  If the host name changes (the host used by the browser to get to the system) you'll need to update it in `acd-ce.properties` and restart the acd-ce processes.